Ultimate post-merger integration checklist for HR managers and directors

 Analytics and reporting tools

-Include software used to analyze employee engagement levels, performance, retention, job satisfaction, and other data and help the organization make data-driven decisions
+Include software used to analyze employee engagement levels, performance, retention, job satisfaction, and other data and help the organization make data-driven decisions.

 - People analytics software analyzes employee data and provides insights into engagement levels.
 This type of software allows organizations to explore employee data and identify trends, such as employee engagement levels, turnover rates, etc., during integration and make informed decisions to ensure a successful integration.